Babinda

 Babinda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As evaluated at the Census in 2016, dwelling structures in Babinda comprised 96.0% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 87.1% houses and 12.9% other dwellings.
-Home ownership in Babinda stood at 45.6%, with mortgaged dwellings at 32.8% and rented ones at 21.6%.
-The median monthly mortgage repayment was $1,367, higher than Non-Metro Qld's average of $1,300.
-Median weekly rent in Babinda was recorded at $240, compared to Non-Metro Qld's $250.
-Nationally, Babinda's median monthly mortgage repayment was significantly lower than the Australian average of $1,863, while median weekly rent was substantially below the national figure of $375.
+Dwelling structure in Babinda, as evaluated at the 2016 Census, comprised 96.0% houses and 4.1% other dwellings.
+In comparison, Non-Metro Qld had 87.1% houses and 12.9% other dwellings.
+Home ownership in Babinda was 45.6%, with the remainder of dwellings either mortgaged (32.8%) or rented (21.6%).
+The median monthly mortgage repayment in Babinda was $1,367, while the median weekly rent figure was recorded at $240.
+Nationally, Babinda's mortgage repayments were significantly lower than the Australian average of $1,863 as of 2016, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing